 Philosophy of Success: "Enjoy yourself along the journey; don't sweat the small stuff, it won't matter in the end."

 Holly Janicki, B.S.
 '09

 project analyst at Aerotek

 Philosophy of Success: "Almost every successful person begins with two beliefs: the future can be better than the present, and I have the power to make it so."

-As a result of trust that develops in a mentoring relationship, Professional Development Institute mentors may gain access to confidential information about UB students being mentored.
+As a result of trust that develops in a mentoring relationship, Professional Development Institute mentors may gain access to confidential information about UBalt students being mentored.
 Our program policy on confidentiality is that information shared with a mentor will be kept confidential, except in cases of disclosure about past or present child abuse or neglect, or when it becomes apparent that a mentee is in danger of doing harm to themselves or another person.
-Should that be the case, a mentor will inform the appropriate UB representative(s) so that preventative action may be taken.
+Should that be the case, a mentor will inform the appropriate UBalt representative(s) so that preventative action may be taken.